 ‘Masters of Sex’ is a drama about the pioneers of the science of human sexuality whose research touched off the sexual revolution.
 As the title itself suggests, the show has a refreshing approach towards human sexuality.
 A fascinating character study that finds new ways to deal with sex, longing, jealousies, and all the subtleties of love.
 Michael Sheen and Lizzy Caplan are riveting.
 Dealing with sex with such a clinical perspective, the writers bring these characters to life that we have never seen before.
 Nuanced and seductive, it captures details of the era seldom seen on television.

 5. Californication (2007-2014)

 ‘Californication’ deals with a writer who tries to juggle his career, his relationship with his daughter and his ex-girlfriend, as well as his appetite for beautiful women.
 The writing on this show is just brilliant.
 While some of the plot lines are slightly unbelievable, the dialogue is what makes the series shine.
 It is also interesting to note how much music comes into play in the characters’ lives.
-The musical references serves to give inner contexts and depths to the characters.
-The supporting cast changes per season and they work out great.
-The first three seasons are good and even though it goes downhill after that, it is worth a watch if you like something different out of the comedy-drama genre.
+The musical references give inner contexts and depths to the characters.
+The supporting cast changes per season, and they work out great.
+The first three seasons are good, and even though it goes downhill after that, it is worth a watch if you like something different out of the comedy-drama genre.